This easy carrot and swede mash with garlic butter is a lighter alternative to mashed potato but tastes delicious!

 - Orange works really well with the carrot and swede - use grated orange zest instead of (or as well as) the garlic in the butter, and a splash of orange juice instead of the cream.

-- Curry spices I've made this to serve alongside curried chickpeas, and stirred 1 tbsp of korma curry paste through the butter at the same time as the garlic.
+- Curry spices I've made this to serve alongside curried chickpeas, and stirred 1 tablespoon of korma curry paste through the butter at the same time as the garlic.
 It was really delicious!

 - Herbs This would be delicious with lots of fresh herbs stirred through - parsley or coriander would be a good match with the carrot.

-- Coconut milk would be a delicious addition in place of the cream in the recipe - you may need to add 3-4 tbsp for the flavour to really come through.
+- Coconut milk would be a delicious addition in place of the cream in the recipe - you may need to add 3-4 tablespoon for the flavour to really come through.

 This mash freezes really well, so whilst you're at it you can make up a double (or triple!) batch and freeze portions for another day.